Today, we will talk about the best Canon lens for night photography.

 I always use it wide open; it blurs out the background nicely.

-So it’s the perfect little lens for night photography videos, but you can also use it to shoot B-roll travel videos or if you go on a walk.
+So it’s the perfect little lens for night photography videos, but you can also use it to shoot B-roll travel videos or videos of your walk.

 And finally, the photography image quality and what can I say?